The Royal Teens: History

 The term "Short Shorts" in the song referred specifically to very short cutoff jeans as worn by teenage girls.
 The term appears to have originated with Bob Gaudio and Tom Austin.
 According to the group's website, they coined the term in 1957, and hit on using it as a song theme and title that summer when they saw two girls in cutoffs leaving a local teen spot.

 Originally, the group's name was simply "The Royals", but they were persuaded to add the word "Teens" in order to avoid having the same name as an existing band.
 The performers on the 1957 Bell Sound Studios recording were Bob Gaudio (piano), Tom Austin (drums and whistle effect), Billy Dalton (guitar), Billy Crandall (sax and vocal effect), and Diana Lee (a female vocalist working for Leo Rogers).
 The record was originally released on a private label, Power Records.
 The song's instant popularity led the label owner to license the production to ABC-Paramount Records.
 It reached number 3 on the list later known as the Billboard Hot 100.

 The group undertook a tour.
 The sax player, Billy Crandall, age 14, was not allowed by his parents to tour with the group, and was replaced by Larry Qualiano.
 One of the other members had already graduated, and the other two took time off from high school.
 Some of their touring companions included Buddy Holly, Sam Cooke, Jackie Wilson, Jerry Lee Lewis, Bo Diddley, Chuck Berry, and Frankie Avalon.

+The group performed the song in the 1958 jukebox musical Let's Rock which also featured Danny and the Juniors, Paul Anka, and Julius LaRosa.